About Us

 Major Taylor Trail Keepers was founded in 2017 by Brenda Dixon as the Community Neighborhood Improvement Project (CNIP) that sought to improve the Major Taylor Trail.
-By 2019, the non-profit became known as the Major Taylor Trail Keepers Chicago, with Brenda as President and Chief Executive Officer and a board that includes some of the earliest advocates for the Major Taylor Trail.
+By 2019, we became known as the Major Taylor Trail Keepers Chicago, with Brenda as President and Chief Executive Officer and a board that includes some of the earliest advocates for the Major Taylor Trail.
+(You can hear Keith Holt and board member Peter Taylor talk about the trail’s history on episode 3 of our 2024 CAN TV program).

 We also expanded the board to include community leaders and cyclists.
 As a public non-profit, the organization was finally able to receive grants that allowed them to commence its mission.
 We’re grateful to Active Transportation Alliance for serving as our fiscal sponsor when we started.